 LVUSD LIBRARY BOOK CIRCULATION POLICY:The loan period for a library book is 21 school days.
 If the book is not returned or renewed by the due date, the book will be considered overdue.
 The fine for overdue books is $0.10 per school day up to a maximum of $10.00.
 Students with fines over $1.00 or overdue materials may not check out additional books until their record is cleared All materials checked out under a student's name are his or her responsibility.

 Borrowing library materials:

 - The current A.C.
 Stelle ID Card is required to check out materials.
 An ID is not needed to return or renew a book or to pay a fine.

 - Students may check out three books at a time for a period of three weeks (21 days).

-- Books may be renewed only once - renewals can be done online by logging into Follett Destiny using the LVUSD Google credentials.
+- Books may be renewed only once - renewals can be done online by logging into Follett Destiny using the LVUSD Google username and ID number.

 - Overdue book fines are 10¢ per school day per material.
 Students with overdue fines of $1.00 or more will not be allowed to check out new books until the fines are paid.
 Maximum fines per item are $10.00.

 - Students may keep track of their library records by logging into the Follett Destiny circulation software using their LVUSD Google username and ID number.

 - English Language Arts teachers may require students to read novels during the year.
 These books are checked out through the library.